champa720/material.io/_sections/materials/science/cc-basics/chapter-2/lesson-2.3.md

 When you exercise, your muscles work harder than normal, and you breathe more heavily to take in the additional oxygen your muscle cells need for cellular respiration.
 However, after prolonged exercise, you may "run out of breath;" you may not be able to take in as much oxygen.
 In the absence of oxygen, the process of lactic acid fermentation replaces cellular respiration in your body's muscle cells.

-As in cellular respiration, g;iycolysis occurs in lactic acid fermentation, too.
+As in cellular respiration, glycolysis occurs in lactic acid fermentation, too.
 The process generates two molecules of pyruvate, which then change to lactic acid.
 Lactic acid then becomes lactate, a waste product.
 The buildup of lactate in your muscles causes a burning sensation and muscle fatigue.
 When you slow down, your muscle cells begin to recover.
 More oxygen enters the cells, allowing cellular respiration to resume.
 The muscle cells release lactate into the bloodstream, where it travels to the liver.
 The liver changes the lactate back into glucose that is stored in the body or enters the bloodstream for cells to pick up.

 Here is a simplified description of the process of lactic acid fermentation: